 Obvious, perhaps, but worth mentioning: make sure the organisation you are complaining to know who you are so they can reply to you.
 Also, many organisations will not accept anonymous complaints.

-Complaints should be made in your own name: even though you may have used advice from our website, please do not suggest that you are submitting a complaint on our behalf or imply that you are associated with the Nightingale Collaboration.
+Complaints should be made in your own name: even though you may have used advice from us or our website, please do not suggest that you are submitting a complaint on our behalf or imply that you are associated with the Nightingale Collaboration.

 Where are the claims being made?